-Jumping on trampolines, jumping into foam pits and otherwise using equipment in a trampoline park is inherently dangerous, not unlike any other extreme sport.
+Jumping on trampolines, jumping into foam or airbag pits and otherwise using equipment in a trampoline park is inherently dangerous, not unlike any other extreme sport.
 Participants and parents must accept these risks, and also take responsibility for following posted rules to minimize these risks.
 Our staff is well trained and our equipment is designed to make the facility as safe as possible, but notwithstanding all that we do, we cannot eliminate the risk of injury.

 Please take time to read and understand the rules below, and watch our safety video before participating in our facility.

 All participants require a liability waiver.
 If under 18, a parent or legal guardian must sign for the minor.

 Warning: The use of trampoline equipment, foam and air bag pits, slack lines, gymnastics and tumbling are risky recreational activities that may result in serious injury, paralysis, death or damage to property or third parties.

 - Injuries per 1,000

 Statistics comparing trampoline injuries in a significantly large facility in a major metropolitan area with other popular sports: